willemverbuyst/bookworm/README.md

 # What is this not?

 Focussed on effeciency.
-Parts are hardcoded and some of the set up contrived.
+Parts are hardcoded and some of the setup is pretty contrived.

 # Commands